Chinese Journal of Dermatology ›› 2025, Vol. 58 ›› Issue (9): 834-838.doi: 10.35541/cjd.20240421

-Efficacy and safety of tea polyphenol antioxidant gel combined with narrow-band ultraviolet B in the treatment of vitiligo: a single-center randomized controlled trial
+Efficacy and safety of an antioxidant gel containing tea polyphenols combined with narrow-band ultraviolet B in the treatment of vitiligo: a single-center randomized controlled trial

 Zhou Miaoni, Sheng Anqi, Fu Lifang, Jin Rong, Xu Wen, Wei Xiaodong, Xu Ai′e